With final goodbye, Germany to shutter last black coal mine

 The 150-year-old deep-shaft colliery, whose galleries were dug by six generations of miners, will then be sealed up for good.

-"There's a deep sadness now that it's all going to be over soon," miner Thomas Echtermeyer, 47, told the Bild newspaper.
+"There's a deep sadness now that it's all going to be over soon," miner Thomas Echtermeyer, 47, told Bild daily.

 Although the closure comes amid a growing environmental outcry against coal, the dirtiest fossil fuel, it wasn't pollution concerns but cheaper imports from abroad that sounded the mine's death knell.